timothy-barry/nf_docker_demo/README.md

 - `magrittr`

 2. From a cached repo or a cloned repo.
-To download the pipeline automatically from Github and run the cached version, use `nextflow run timothy-barry/nf_docker_demo`.
+To download the pipeline automatically from Github and run the cached version, use `nextflow run timothy-barry/nf_docker_demo -r main`.
 Otherwise, git clone the repo, cd into the cloned directory, and run the pipeline via `nextflow run main.nf`.

 For example, to download the repository automatically from Github and run it with docker:
-`nextflow run timothy-barry/nf_docker_demo -with-docker timbarry/nf_docker_demo:1.0`.
+`nextflow run timothy-barry/nf_docker_demo -r main -with-docker timbarry/nf_docker_demo:1.0`.